yosefserkez/surveyserve/README.md

-# SurveyStack - Research Survey Platform
+# SurveyServe - Research Survey Platform

 A comprehensive platform for deploying validated psychological and behavioral surveys with real-time scoring and analytics.